 (eq.
 1)

-The model performance at day n (pn) is estimated from successive TLs wi with i varying from 1 to n-1. p* is an additive term that represents the initial performance level of the subject. τ1 and τ2 are the exponential time constants, expressed in days, for respectively the fitness and the fatigue term and magnitude factors have been added to both fitness (k1) and fatigue (k2).
+The model performance at day n (pn) is estimated from successive TLs wi with i ranging from 1 to n-1. p*is an additive term that represents the initial performance level of the subject. τ1 and τ2 are the exponential time constants, expressed in days, for respectively the fitness and the fatigue term and magnitude factors have been added to both fitness (k1) and fatigue (k2).

 After individualizing the parameters in the model to the specific athlete, it is possible to calculate the influence curves (Fitz-Clarke).
-These influence curves give us the opportunity to calculate the moment at which training has the greatest influence on performance (tg) and the moment at which training results in a negative impact on performance (tn), thus the timeframe in which training should be avoided.
-On the basis of these parameters we can then individualize tapering strategies in order to obtain maximal performance on the moment required (Fitz-Clarke).
+These influence curves give us the opportunity to calculate the moment at which training has the greatest influence on performance (tg) and the moment at which training results in a negative impact on performance (tn), denoting the timeframe in which training should be avoided.
+On the basis of these parameters we can then individualize tapering strategies in order to obtain maximal performance exactly when it is required (Fitz-Clarke).

-Over the past decades the model has been used by researchers in various sports such as swimming1,10-11, running8,12, cycling13-16 and triathlon17-18.
-Nevertheless results are inconclusive, showing a high variability in the output parameters and an inability to predict real-world performances in several studies (Taha & Thomas).
+Over the past decades, the model has been used by researchers in various sports such as swimming1,10-11, running8,12, cycling13-16 and triathlon17-18.
+Nevertheless, results are inconclusive, showing a high variability in the output parameters and an inability to predict real-world performances in several studies (Taha & Thomas).
 This variability could be explained by various methodological issues such as limited number of participants, variability in level of subjects and the fact that almost every study uses a different method to quantify TL.
 Next to this, most of the studies have not been performed in laboratory settings even though data of the highest quality are preferred in systems modelling (Clarke & Skiba).

 Therefore the purpose of this study was twofold.
-The first aim was to test if the systems model, as proposed in equation 1, is able to relate TL to performance in an experimental laboratory setting during a recreational cycling training programme.
-Second, we investigated what the influence of different TL quantification methods is on the output parameters of the model, especially with regards to the parameters from which we can derive practical guidelines (i.e. tg and tn).
+The first aim was to test whether the systems model, as proposed in Equation 1, is able to relate TL to performance in an experimental laboratory setting during a recreational cycling training programme.
+Secondly, we investigated what the influence of different TL quantification methods is on the output parameters of the model, especially with regards to the parameters from which we can derive practical guidelines (i.e. tg and tn).